Categorical action filtrations via localization and the growth as a symplectic invariant: Categorical pseudo-compactifications

 \subsubsection{Compactifications of algebraic varieties}

-Throughout this section, all algebraic varieties are defined over an algebraically closed field of characteristic $0$ and are assumed to be Noetherian.
-Also by convention, we use the notation $D^bCoh(X)$ to denote an $A_\infty$-enhancement of the bounded derived category of coherent sheaves.
-Functors between such categories are also assumed to be $A_\infty$. \begin{defn} Let $U$ be a smooth, irreducible variety.
+\begin{defn} Let $U$ be a smooth, irreducible variety.
 A \emph{compactification} of $U$ is the data of a proper variety $X$ and an open embedding $i: U \hookrightarrow X$ such that $i(U)$ is Zariski dense.
 The compactification is said to be \emph{smooth} if $X$ is smooth. \end{defn}

 \begin{prop} Let $U$ be a smooth variety.
 Then $U$ admits a smooth compactification. \end{prop} \pf By Nagata's compactification theorem (see \cites{nagataimbedding, nagatageneralimbedding} and \cite[\href{https://stacks.math.columbia.edu/tag/0F3T}{Section 0F3T}]{stacks-project} for instance), $U$ embeds as an open subscheme of a proper variety $X$.
-Now apply Hironaka's resolution of singularities to $X$. \epf \begin{rk} By blowing up with center $X\setminus U$, one can also assume $X\setminus U$ is a divisor. \end{rk} Smooth categorical compactications are unique up to blowups and blowdowns.
+Now apply Hironaka's resolution of singularities to $X$. \epf \begin{rk} By blowing up with center $X\setminus U$, one can also assume $X\setminus U$ is a divisor. \end{rk} Smooth compactifications are unique up to blowups and blowdowns.
 This is a corollary of the so-called ``weak factorization theorem", which is due to Abramovich, Karu, Matsuki and Wlodarczyk. \begin{fact}[see Thm.\ 0.1.1 in \cite{akmw}] Let $\phi: X_1 \dashrightarrow X_2$ be a birational map between complete nonsingular algebraic varieties over an algebraically closed field of characteristic zero, and let $U \subset X_1$ be an open set where $\phi$ is an isomorphism.
 Then $\phi$ can be factored into a sequence of blowups and blowdowns with smooth irreducible centers disjoint from $U$. \end{fact}